scionaltera/emergentmud/README.md

 ### Running the Project
 The first time you run `docker-compose up` will take some time because it needs to download the Redis and MongoDB containers.
 After they are downloaded and unpacked, you should see the logs for all of the services starting up.
 Once everything has started up, point your browser at http://localhost:8080 (or your docker VM if you're using boot2docker) and you should see the front page.
 If you have configured everything correctly in Facebook and Google, you should be able to log in and play.

-### Production Deployments
+### Considerations for Production Deployments
 #### Secrets
 I recommend registering both a production and a test app in Facebook and Google.
+Things like allowed redirect URIs and analytics can get difficult if you don't keep dev separate from production.

-Facebook has built in functionality for doing this, while for Google you just need to generate two sets of credentials for the application.
+Facebook has built in functionality for creating a "test" version of your application in their console, while for Google you just need to generate two sets of credentials for your application.
 Put one `secrets.env` on your production box and the other in your dev environment, and you're all set.

 #### Data Stores
 The Docker containers for the Redis and MongoDB data stores are sufficient for development but are **not configured for security or performance** at all.
 They are just the default containers off the web.
 On my machine they both [complain about Transparent Huge Pages being enabled](https://www.digitalocean.com/company/blog/transparent-huge-pages-and-alternative-memory-allocators/) and will most likely gobble up large amounts of memory and eventually crash if you just leave them running long term.